garrandall/popular-music-data/tracks/in-my-house-mary-jane-girls.md

 And it's me, baby, that you miss
 Here's the key to unlock the door
 To my house, my house
-Woo-ooh (In my house)
+Woo-oh(In my house)
-Woo-ooh-ooh-ooh-ooh (In my house) Woo-ooh-ooh-ooh-ooh-ooh
+Woo-ohoohhoh oh my house)
-Ooh-ooh-ooh, ooh-ooh-ooh-ooh-ooh
+Woo-ohoohhoh-ohoh
+Ohohoohohoh-ohoohhohoh

 Boy, anytime of the day or night